One of the most common character traits associated with addiction personalities and persons is low self-esteem.

 - Accept compliments: Those with low self-esteem struggle to accept or benefit from the compliments of others.
 Do not doubt the sincerity of the compliments and do not let them be compounded by feelings of embarrassment or doubt.
 Try and resist the urge to dismiss, assume those are sincere, and thank the person for the compliment, then take it in and note how it can reflect your strengths as a person.

-- Do something for others: By doing something kind for someone else every day, even if they do not express gratitude can help you engage better in prosocial behaviour.
+- Do something for others: Doing something kind for someone every day, even if they do not express gratitude, can help you engage better in prosocial behaviour.

 Can’t do it on your own?
 Trust us